Farrer Memorial Agricultural High School

 The Farrer Memorial Agricultural High School is a government boys' academically selective and specialist secondary day and boarding school, located in Calala, a small suburb of Tamworth, in the New England region of New South Wales, Australia.
 It is the only public agricultural high school for boys in Australia.

-Established in 1939, the school enrolled approximately 580 students in 2018, from Year 7 to Year 12, of whom eleven percent identified as Indigenous Australians and two percent were from a language background other than English.
+Established in 1939, the school enrolled 606 students in 2025, from Year 7 to Year 12, of whom 13% of students identified as Indigenous Australians and two percent were from a language background other than English.
 The school is operated by the NSW Department of Education; the principal is Clint Gallagher.

 Overview

 Established in 1939, Farrer is one of the few agricultural secondary schools catering for both boarding and day students.
 As of 2007, the school enrolled approximately 610 students from Year 7 to Year 12, including 360 boarders, making it the third largest boarding school in the State.
 Being a public high School, tuition is free, and the school charges the lowest boarding fees in New South Wales.

 While an emphasis is placed on the agricultural curriculum, but a broad curriculum is also on offer for students from rural NSW who do not wish to return to the land or gain employment in an agricultural field.
 Other areas of emphasis at Farrer include sport and student welfare.

 Farrer embodies a conservative culture with a high degree of inclusiveness of Ethnicity and Disabilities.
 School uniform is compulsory and is traditional in style, including blazer, tie and wide-brimmed hat.
 The school marches each week as part of the school assembly, and a prefect system is in place, playing an important role in the welfare and supervision of students.